cghoffmann/mjoindices/README.md

 Citation
 --------
-If you use this software package, you can currently cite the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613753).
+If you use this software package, you can currently cite the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613752).
 It is planned to publish a peer-reviewed software meta paper in the near-future.
 Please ask us for the status of this paper, if you use mjoindices in published research.
-The OMI algorithm itself is described in [Kiladis (2014)](https://doi.org/10.1175/MWR-D-13-00301.1), but please don't forget to also cite the software description.
+The OMI algorithm itself is described in [Kiladis (2014)](https://doi.org/10.1175/MWR-D-13-00301.1), but please don't forget to also cite the software package, which is an independent development.

 Requirements
 ------------
-mjoindices is written for Python 3 and depends on the packages NumPy, Pandas, SciPy, and MatPlotLib.
+mjoindices is written for Python 3 and depends on the packages NumPy, Pandas, SciPy, and Matplotlib.
 It runs on Linux and Windows.
 Other operating systems have not been tested.

 Installation